Nolkaloid/godot-yt-dlp/README.md

  - [x] Automatic [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [ffmpeg](https://www.ffmpeg.org/) setup (the latter only on Windows).
  - [x] Downloading single videos from YouTube.
  - [x] Converting videos to audio.
+ - [ ] Tracking download progress. *(yet to be implemented)*
  - [ ] Downloading playlists of videos from YouTube. *(yet to be implemented)*
  - [ ] Searching YouTube videos. *(yet to be implemented)*

 ## Installation

-- Clone or download the repository and place the `yt-dlp` folder somewhere in your project.
+Clone the repository or [download a release](https://github.com/Nolkaloid/godot-yt-dlp/releases/latest/download/godot-yt-dlp.zip) and place the `yt-dlp` folder somewhere in your project.

 > If you're using Linux or exporting to Linux make sure that **ffmpeg** is installed on the system
 > Same goes for OSX (undocumented)

 ## How to use